pagekit/docs/themes.md

 ## Configuration

-`theme.php` contains PHP code for theme configuration.
+`theme.php` contains PHP code for the theme configuration.
 In the beginning it's fine to start with a `theme.php` that just returns an empty configuration array.
 You can set options later when you need them.
-We will talk about detailed configuration options in the [configuration](configuration.md) chapter.
+We will talk about detailed configuration options in the [Configuration](configuration.md) chapter.

 ```php